hengsin/idempiere-oomph/README.md

 ## Steps to Create Installer
 * git clone https://git.eclipse.org/r/oomph/org.eclipse.oomph.git
-* From the clone source, update setups/org.eclipse.products.setup org.eclipse.oomph/setups/org.eclipse.products.setup
+* Update setups/org.eclipse.products.setup from org.eclipse.oomph/setups/org.eclipse.products.setup inside the clone source above.
   *  The <product name="epp.package.jee"label="Eclipse IDE for Enterprise Java and Web Developers"> section.
   *  Copy the <version ..> part for the version that you are creating the installer for (for e.g 2021-06)
 * Update setups/idempiere.setup
-  *  Update name attribute of setup:Project (usually to a new timestamp)
+  *  Update name attribute of setup:Project (usually to a new date timestamp)
   *  Update defaultValue for idempiere.target.platform setupTask.
 * Download installer from https://wiki.eclipse.org/Eclipse_Installer.
 * Copy the downloaded installer to root folder